Config as Code (opslevel.yml)

 files will continue to work.

-Converting an existing service to use opslevel.yml
+Converting an existing component to use opslevel.yml

 button.